OverflowCat/chiandiau/util.typ

     c = underline(c)
   }
   if conter.len() == 2 and conter.at(0) == conter.at(1) {
-    conter = conter.at(0)
+    // if the two digits are the same, use the first one conter = conter.at(0)
   }
   if conter.len() == 1 {